Ficool

 "Alright, kid, I'll be seeing you around.
 Take care," the officer said extending his hand for a handshake.

-I took his hand and said, "Thank you, take care as well."
+Atlas took his hand and said, "Thank you, take care as well."

-He left, walking down the street before jumping high into the sky, his body turning into a blur midair before taking off for the shining lights and sparkling monoliths of downtown Creedheart, where the Internal Defense Headquarters were located.
+He left, walking down the street before jumping high into the sky, his body turning into a blur midair before taking off for the shining lights and sparkling monoliths of downtown Creedheart, where the Internal Defense headquarters were located.

-I looked up at the hover cars zipping around in the air, the holograms advertising businesses on every corner, and the people walking hurriedly on the sidewalk.
+Atlas looked up at the hover cars zipping around in the air, the holograms advertising businesses on every corner, and the people walking hurriedly on the sidewalk.

 The stars were quite clear in the sky.

-And after a long pause, my face broke out into a grin.
+And after a long pause, he sighed.